Low Carb Waffles

 Recipe Ideas and Tips

-• Consider adding fresh fruit to the batter.
+• Add fruit: Consider adding fresh fruit to the batter.
 Blueberries, strawberries, raspberries, bananas, or shredded apples are all really amazing in waffles.

-• Want to really kick things up?
+• Make them savory: Want to really kick things up?
 If you are eating low carb but not overly concerned about calories, add some bacon, cheddar cheese, and chives to the batter for a savory bunch waffle that is perfect with a fried egg.
-Tastes amazing for brunch, especially with some hot sauce on top and a drizzle on low carb maple syrup.
+Tastes amazing for brunch, especially with some hot sauce on top and a drizzle of low carb maple syrup.

-• Make sure not to change up the ratio of the different flours since almond flour and coconut flour act very differently.
-Changing the proportions will change the waffles completely and they may not come out the same.
+• Keep the ratio: Make sure not to change the ratio of the different flours since almond flour and coconut flour act very differently.
+Changing the proportions will change the waffles completely, and they may not come out the same.

 What to serve with low carb waffles?